Table of Contents[Hide][Show]

 What If I Have a Basic Economy Ticket?

 Basic Economy tickets are not eligible for same-day change or same-day confirmed flights, even if you have elite status.
-You also have the option to standby for other flights within 24 hours of your original departure time instead.
+However, you can fly on standby for other flights within 24 hours of your original departure time instead, you will just be at the bottom of the list.

 Flying Standby with United Airlines